Gauze Left in a Wound

 The swab that is taken from your wound will then be sent to the lab where they will determine the type of germs that are causing the infection.

-You will need to ensure that you keep the wound clean, and keep an eye on it.
+You will need to ensure that you gently clean the wound and keep an eye on it for signs of infection.

 If you have a small cut, you should keep an eye on it.
 Keep this clean by using an antiseptic cream or bathing it in warm water.
 Ensure that if the wound is beginning to ooze, or the redness is spreading, you seek medical attention.